Engaged Entrepreneur Group

 GREENCASTLE AND INDIANA RESOURCES

-Brian Cox, Executive Director of the Chamber, "Starting Point Business Blueprint"—a simple, question-based tool that offers a self-directed, first glimpse and exploration into the world of small business.
+Putnam County/Greencastle Chamber of Commerce, "Starting Point Business Blueprint"—a simple, question-based tool that offers a self-directed, first glimpse and exploration into the world of small business.
 The questions and discussions will bring your business idea into focus, build an awareness of the markets, develop a basic understanding of the financial picture, and provide clarity and proof of your idea.
-If you, or someone you know, is interested in exploring a business "start-up" or growing and existing business contact Brian at the Chamber to register.
-For more information call 765-653-4517 or email Brian at gchamber@gogreencastle.com
+If you, or someone you know, is interested in exploring a business "start-up" or growing and existing business contact the Chamber to register.
+For more information call 765-653-4517 or email at gchamber@gogreencastle.com

 In addition the Chamber will be assisting entrepreneurs with connections to Chamber member services that are needed for launching their business and continue their partnership with the West Central ISBGDC for educational seminars, such as the successful Opportunity Knocks Seminar Series, statistical and financial counseling, and building partnership with the State of Indiana.